Service & Repair

-Our on-site, 1,500 square foot service area is staffed with factory certified technicians for your convenience.
+Our on-site, 1,500 square foot service and repair area is staffed with factory certified technicians for your convenience.
 We have a passion for this lifestyle and take great care in working on your vehicle.
 We have the necessary skills, tools and parts to get your Polaris vehicle back in commission for your next outdoor adventure!

 Call us today for all your Polaris service & repair needs.

-You do not need to fret if your older model ATV/UTV needs a rare or out of production part.
+You do not need to fret if your older model Polaris ATV/UTV needs a rare or out of production part.
 Instead, come to Placerville Polaris and take advantage of our extensive parts department.
 We carry a large inventory of common and uncommon parts, and we strive to keep older parts on hand even after they stop being manufactured.

 A relatively unknown name in the UTV market, Cub Cadet has been making quality vehicles for the last 10 years.
 In fact, they don’t just make UTVs; they build machines that challenge the competition and can handle any challenge thrown its way.
 The two most popular are the Cub Cadet Challenger 550 and the Cub Cadet Challenger 750.

 Their basic model ATV, which comes with a 404cc Subaru EX40 air-cooled engine, and has a top speed of 25mph.
 Cub Cadet expands on this with its LX model, which adds a windshield, alloy wheels and a hard roof for an additional $400.00